-Star successfully lodaed Lachlan applications for four new Exploration Licences within the highly competitive and endowed Cobar region (Figure 6).
-The four new applications, totalling 1,215 square kilometres, are well located within the central Cobar Basin, sit directly adjacent to existing mines and infrastructure (CSA and Peak Mine), and favourable overlie structures and prospective geology.
+Star successfully lodged Lachlan applications for four new Exploration Licences within the highly competitive and endowed Cobar region (Figure 6).
+The four new applications, totalling 1,215 square kilometres, are well located within the central Cobar Basin, sit directly adjacent to existing mines infrastructure (CSA and Peak Mine), and favourable overlie structures and prospective geology.

-A mineral systems prospectivity review of the Cobar Basin highlighted the structure importance of in the emplacement of economic deposits within the region, with the new applications overlaying major faults and intersections, interpreted fault as prospective for hosting significant coppergold and lead-zinc-silver mineralisation.
+A mineral systems prospectivity review of the Cobar Basin highlighted the importance of structure in the emplacement of economic deposits within the region, with the applications overlaying major faults and intersections, interpreted fault prospective for hosting significant coppergold and lead-zinc-silver mineralisation.
 This targeting rationale will drive the focus of exploration activity when tenements are granted.